programmfabrik/fylr-gitbook/_INTERNAL.md

 There is a script to generate the release notes from the Github releases.
 The files are copied to S3 (Wasabi).
-Run "make" to generate the release notes and commit the changes and new files:
+Run `make` to generate the release notes and commit the changes and new files:

 * `SUMMARY.md`
 * `releases/*.md`